khusseini/PimcoreRadBrickBundle/README.md

 ### Using sources

-Sometimes areabricks need to be configurable to have more than one instance.
+Sometimes editables need to be configurable to have more than one instance.
 For example a teaser could display 1, 2 or 3 items.
 A configuration for this could look like:

 ```yaml